openHPI/xikolo-video-player/.gitlab/merge_request_templates/xikolo.md

 _First, briefly describe what this merge request does._

 _Then, describe the changes in more detail._
-_Make sure potential reviewers have enough information to quickly dive in and understand the changes.
-Check our [Confluence](<https://ares.epic.hpi.uni-potsdam.de/epicjira/confluence/x/hZEAAg#LifecycleofaDevelopmentTicket-CreateaMergeRequest(MR)>) for more details._
+_Make sure potential reviewers have enough information to quickly dive in and understand the changes._

 ## Decisions / Choices I made